mikeizbicki/cmc-csci040/hw_01/README.md

 Each function is worth 1.5 points.

 The remaining 1.5 points are for your two screenshots.
+This tests that you understand how to run the program from the command line with different parameters and view the results in firefox.

 ### Extra Credit: Multi-line markdown features